<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 Bran’s Castle

 Found in the nearby city of Bran, you might know this better as “Dracula’s Castle”.
 Iconic and imposing, this hilltop castle inspired the legend of Dracula and is one of the main reasons why you visit this region of Romania.
-There's a reason this castle made the top of our list of the top five castles in Romania!
+There's a reason this castle made the top of our list of favorite castles in Romania!

 The castle is said to be the only one in all of Transylvania to match Bram Stoker’s description in the novel, hence the idea that Bran’s castle inspired Dracula’s home.
 It’s very touristy in the best way; you’ll see posters and advertisements about Dracula all over the place, but once you go inside, it’s like a museum.
 Read up about the castle’s real history here.

-Getting Here: Buses leave for Bran every half and hour from Bus Terminal 2 (tickets cost around 8 lei).
-It’s about a 35 minute bus ride away.
+Getting Here: Buses leave for Bran every half and hour from Autogara 2 Bus Terminal (tickets cost around 13 lei and can be purchase onboard).
+It’s about a 40 minute bus ride away.
+Check the schedule here, but there are frequent departures.
 Pull up Bran Castle on Google Maps to help you know when you're getting close, but you'll see a small village with lots of Dracula related restaurants and shops to help you know.
+Other volunteers have taken an Uber here.
+Prices will vary but one group visiting in October paid about $30 each way.

 Hours: